 Make sure you haven't pulled the hammock too tight and use an underquilt to keep things cosy.

-A hammock can usually be machine washed on a gentle cycle, but should be washed inside a lingerie bag or pillowcase with the ends tied together.
+A camping hammock can usually be machine washed on a gentle cycle, but should be washed inside a lingerie bag or pillowcase with the ends tied together.

 Airdrying your hammock rather than using a drier will avoid any shrinkage.